 Flavio Mezzodi – the youngster of the crew – really impressed with his stick work.
 This was just what the doctor ordered for a Hard Rock band like Krokus, even if the overly lengthy solo after Heatstrokes made me scratch my head.
 And where’s Chris von Rohr in all that goodness?
 Well, I saw him bouncing about the stage like mother goose, kinda nervously meandering about all that fragile equipment, whilst strumming away at his axe.

 But I really enjoyed Marc Storace‘s pipes throughout the performance.
 This approach to thunderously steamroll through them tracks like brother T-Rex on steroids just gets on my good side.
 This guy still has the goods after all these years.
 Which makes me think that maybe – just maybe – an audition with the current AC/DC would be an idea.
 Because – really – we don’t ever want to see Axl fucking Rose on a chair on stage again.
 Even if the job he did was pretty decent, I give him that.

 In the end, Krokus shall be forgiven for that abject video torture they saw fit to impose on us.
 Because once they got down to business, they delivered this meaty rock show, and then some.

 These old rockers still have it in them, this old fire that pulled us to them so many years ago.
 Drawing from a rich heritage, they presented old-style Hard Rock and early Heavy Metal that slowly goes out of fashion in today’s world of pseudo Latino tunes and atrocious fake rap.

-A style that reminds us of a time where rock’n’roll was dirty, smelly, sweaty, sexist and mean.
+A style that reminds us of a time when rock’n’roll was dirty, smelly, sweaty, sexist, and mean.
 Where sex, drugs, and rock’n’roll noisily filled giant music halls.
 With high-octane firepower and undeniable grit that rendered their concerts trvly remarkable.

 And they just did that again.